Harold C. Simmons Comprehensive Cancer Center

 We believe surviving cancer begins the day of diagnosis and continues every day thereafter.
 Our goal is to help you maintain your overall health and well-being during your cancer treatment.
 EMBRACE Survivorship is a series of workshops facilitated by your Support Services team that addresses physical, emotional, and practical issues that can arise during and after treatment.

-Beginning September 15, virtual sessions will take place from noon to 1:30 p.m. every Tuesday via Zoom.
+Virtual sessions will take place from noon to 1:30 p.m. every Tuesday via Zoom.

 Reservations are required to receive the Zoom link.